turkerdolapci/GroundStation-UHF-NonRotator/README.md

 ## License
 The content of this project, (such as; informative technical notes, conceptual drawings, analysis scripts and resulting visuals, design and simulation schematics, simulation results, circuit layouts, etc.) is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 This project is not a software development project, but rather a problem analysis and system design project.

+## Directories
+### LinkBudget
+Includes a conceptual drawing and an analysis script to calculate; -The distance between the ground station and the satellite, -Path loss between the ground station and the satellite, -The isoflux pattern to build an antenna to maintain the link margin in all elevation positions.